 Payment will be handled virtually - either by phone or by emailed invoice

-The doctor will ask you to use your own pen to sign documents
+An electronic consent form will be sent or the doctor may ask you to use your own pen to sign documents

 Physical contact with you and your family members will be avoided.
 Virtual hugs are the safest hugs at the moment!